e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Discussion and Implications

-A key insight from our analysis is the limited utility of commonly used lift metrics in reflecting actual business outcomes.
-While lift remains a popular heuristic in industry, it often fails to account for the heterogeneity in customer value and the variable cost of retention.
-For example, Table~\ref{table:FIT-BY-EMP-IBM} illustrates scenarios where models with strong lift scores delivered zero \textit{e-Profits}, indicating that churn likelihood alone is an insufficient criterion for profitable targeting.
-By combining churn risk with revenue potential and cost structure, \textit{e-Profits} offers a more holistic and financially meaningful basis for model selection.
+A further insight from our analysis concerns the limited utility of commonly used lift-based measures in reflecting actual business outcomes.
+While lift remains a popular heuristic in industry, it does not account for heterogeneity in customer value or retention cost.
+For example, Table~\ref{table:IBM} illustrates scenarios in which models with strong lift scores nevertheless deliver zero \emph{e-Profits}, indicating that churn likelihood alone is an insufficient criterion for profitable targeting.
+By jointly considering churn risk, revenue potential, and intervention cost, \emph{e-Profits} provides a more holistic and economically meaningful basis for model selection.

-In addition to these strategic insights, we also note several practical considerations in the implementation of \textit{e-Profits}.
-First, accurate estimation of customer lifetime value and retention probabilities requires access to detailed data, including monthly revenue, tenure, and timestamped churn labels.
-Organisations may need to enrich existing customer datasets to support such granular modelling.
-Second, \textit{e-Profits} is sensitive to cost parameters such as contact cost and the cost of providing retention offers.
-While our experiments employed domain-informed heuristics for offer costs (e.g., proportions of CLV informed by CRM practices), businesses may need to calibrate these parameters based on internal financial policies and strategic goals.
-Third, our current approach assumes a binary intervention model, deciding whether or not to contact a customer based on predicted churn.
-Future extensions could consider multi-tiered or continuous intervention strategies to capture more complex business realities.
+From an implementation perspective, \emph{e-Profits} requires reliable estimation of customer lifetime value and retention probabilities, which in turn depends on the availability of revenue, tenure, and churn-timing data.
+In addition, profitability outcomes are sensitive to cost parameters such as contact and offer costs, which must be calibrated to organisational policies and campaign constraints.
+While our experiments adopt domain-informed heuristics, these parameters can be readily adapted to reflect business-specific assumptions.
+Our current formulation assumes a binary intervention decision; extending the framework to support multi-tier or continuous intervention strategies represents a natural extension.

-We also justified the use of Kaplan-Meier survival analysis for retention rate estimation, citing its simplicity, non-parametric nature, and understandability.
-These qualities make it suitable for business contexts where model transparency and ease of implementation are key.
-Although more complex methods such as DeepSurv \cite{xu2022lads} and DRSA \cite{ren2019deep} may offer improved predictive accuracy, their integration typically requires changes to model training workflows and increased computational overhead.
-For the purposes of post hoc model evaluation, Kaplan-Meier offers a robust and practical trade-off, delivering reliable customer-level retention estimates without excessive complexity.

-In summary, \textit{e-Profits} extends beyond predictive performance to deliver insights directly aligned with financial decision-making.
-Its application enables marketing and analytics teams to select models that maximise business impact rather than statistical precision alone, positioning it as a valuable addition to the model evaluation toolkit in customer retention contexts.